 Using your hands, gently press the dough down, forming it into a rectangle, then roll it out to about 1 inch thick.

 Lightly sprinkle the dough with grated butter, then fold in half.
 Sprinkle the folded dough with butter and fold in half again.
 One more time, sprinkle the dough with butter and fold in half.
-This will result in nice buttery layers within the cinnamon rolls.
+This will result in nice buttery layers within the gluten free cinnamon rolls.
 All the time, be very gentle with the dough—I like to mess with it as little as possible.

 Heavily sprinkle your work surface with cornstarch/tapioca starch.
 Just make sure there’s enough starch that the dough won’t stick to the wax paper.
 Also sprinkle the top of your dough with cornstarch/tapioca starch.